 While this kind of pseudopregnancy will commonly last for only a month, some dogs will keep them for a long time.
 Here are the signs and symptoms you need to watch for when it comes to spontaneous lactation:

 - Secretion of water or brown fluid from the mammary glands

 - Changes in the dog’s behavior (i.e. depression, being restless, loss of appetite)

 Treatment and Management

-False pregnancy in dogs don’t always need a treatment, but your vet can suggest hormonal supplements, especially if your dog has gone through ovariohysterectomy.
-Other treatments include special collars that prevent self-nursing, and temperature packs to prevent lactation stimulation.
+False pregnancy in dogs don’t always need treatment, but your vet can suggest hormonal supplements, especially if your dog has gone through ovariohysterectomy.
+Other treatments include special collars that prevent self-nursing and temperature packs to prevent lactation stimulation.
 Changes in the dog’s diet plan will also help reduce lactation.

 Stimulate the Milk Production of a Lactating Dog

 A lactating female dog with normal health will definitely produce milk for nursing.
 However, you can also help your nursing bitch to produce more milk, especially if she has produced a lot of puppies in one whelping.

 These tips should be proactively followed if the female in question faced some challenges with her lactation level with a previous litter of pups.